JuliaIntervals/CRlibm.jl/README.md

 > ### `CRlibm`, an efficient and proven correctly-rounded mathematical library

 > `CRlibm` is a free mathematical library (libm) which provides:

-    - implementations of the double-precision C99 standard elementary functions,
+> - implementations of the double-precision C99 standard elementary functions,
-    - correctly rounded in the four IEEE-754 rounding modes,
+> - correctly rounded in the four IEEE-754 rounding modes,
-    - with a comprehensive proof of both the algorithms used and their implementation,
+> - with a comprehensive proof of both the algorithms used and their implementation,
-    - sufficiently efficient in average time, worst-case time, and memory consumption to replace existing libms transparently,
+> - sufficiently efficient in average time, worst-case time, and memory consumption to replace existing libms transparently,

-`CRlibm` is distributed under the GNU Lesser General Public License (LGPL).
+> `CRlibm` is distributed under the GNU Lesser General Public License (LGPL).

 ## Usage

-Note that *the floating-point rounding mode should be set to `RoundNearest` (the default):
+Note that *the floating-point rounding mode should be set to `RoundNearest`*; normally nothing needs to be done, since this is the default value:

 ```julia
 julia> julia> set_rounding(Float64, RoundNearest)